Binary blob: Device firmware

 Firmware is the software required by the onboard controllers that accompanied by some hardware, is generally not considered to be a binary blob.
 In many devices, firmware is stored in non-volatile onboard flash memory, but to decrease costs and ease to fix bugs, some devices contain only static RAM and require the host operating system to upload firmware / microcode each time they are powered on.
 Although the firmware is thus present in the operating system driver, it is merely copied to the device and not executed by the CPU, removing concerns about extra security flaws compared to what's already possible with a DMA attack even if the firmware was already stored within the device at all times.
 The OpenBSD project accepts binary firmware/microcode images and will redistribute these images if the license permits; if free and unconditional redistribution is not permitted by the vendor, the machine instructions on fetching these images may be provided in the ports tree (which precludes some encumbered wireless devices (e.g., Intel Wireless) from being available during the initial install).
 On Microsoft Windows implementations, the microcode binary may be embedded in the SYS / DLL / VXD device driver directly, as opposed to separated microcode file.

+Wrapper library

+Many proprietary software based on open-source project, such as Microsoft Edge and Google Chrome, include proprietary wrapper libraries (DLL / SO) for hardware acceleration.
+The wrapper library is not drivers, but related to applications to invoke hardware acceleration on certain hardware devices (AMD, Intel, NVIDIA, Qualcomm, etc).